Freddie Freeman Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.22 team ERA ranks 16th among all MLB pitching staffs.
+- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.19).

-- The Angels rank 15th in baseball in home runs given up (79 total, 1.1 per game).
+- The Angels rank 14th in baseball in home runs allowed (79 total, 1.1 per game).

-- His last time out came on Thursday against the Texas Rangers, when the lefty threw six innings, surrendering one earned run while giving up three hits.
+- His last appearance was on Friday against the Texas Rangers, when the righty threw six innings, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.